 1. Cole Haan waterproof hiker boots

 These are still pricey but are on sale from a retail price of $280 (as you can see on the Cole Haan site) and made of genuine leather and shearling.
 They looked and felt nice quality, and the waterproof aspect gets major practicality points.
 Very lightweight and comfortable (from try ons) with have a small wedge to add just a little extra height.
 The wedge is low enough that they feel equally walking friendly as flat boots.
-I have a pair of old Sperry wedge boots that look very similar, otherwise really liked these and might’ve gotten them.

 2. Sam Edelman hiking boot (on major sale)